spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 <img src="images/Abundance-of-elements-in-Earths-crust_table-01.png" width="75%" alt="table"/>

 #### Content design comments
-- Why is the column heading "Rank" in the first row instead and nothing but the sorting element on the second row?
-Using `rowspan=2` would make more sense.
+- Why is the column heading "Rank" in the first row and the sorting element on the second row?
+Putting both in one cell and using `rowspan=2` would make more sense.
 - Similarly, why are the column headings "Z", "element", and "symbol" in the first row?
 - Why are the column headings "Z", "element", and "symbol" merged into one cell?
 They should each be in their own column.
 - The column heading "Rank" is ambiguous.
 A heading like "Rank by abundance" would be more clear.